vintage254/job-listing/README.md

 ## Contact

-For any inquiries, please reach out to us at support@kaziconnect.co.ke
+For any inquiries, please reach out to us at support@keajiralink.co.ke

 ---